-To determine the concentration of theophylline or caffeine in the blood to establish an appropriate dose and to maintain a therapeutic level
+To determine the concentration of theophylline or caffeine in your blood to establish an appropriate dose and to maintain a therapeutic level; also important to determine if you are experiencing toxicity

 Theophylline and Caffeine